 The views got better every time I turned to look back stopping at random intervals.
 Sometimes to catch a breath, sometimes to take a sip from my half-empty water bottle and sometimes to do both.
 By the time I made it to what I thought was the top, I was not in a position to climb any further. ’Thankfully I was at the top’, I thought to myself!
 But was I?

-I decided to spend some more time there reading and then played some games on the mobile at M88, one of the sites I have recently discovered.
+I decided to spend some more time there reading at one of the sites I have recently discovered.
 While I was killing time there something quite interesting happened.
 I saw a man heading my way with a long rectangular structure which more or less resembled a box.
-Very soon I knew what it was and so decided not to leave any time soon.
+Very soon I knew what it was and so decided not to leave anytime soon.
 And sure enough, I was not disappointed.
 We exchanged a quick hello as he made his way to the top, where he sat comfortably to practice his sitar.
 It was by far the best sitar playing I have ever heard.

 As I finally made my way down, the sun was nearing the horizon on the west, I had just finished the last drops of water from my water-bottle and the joyful music was from the sitar was still emanating from the top!